ibm-cloud-docs/cis/known-limitations.md

 * To modify your custom dedicated certificate’s hostnames after ordering, you must order a new certificate and then delete the old one.
 * IP rules created with two letter country codes can only be made with the `Challenge` action.
 If you want to block visitors from a country, upgrade to the Enterprise plan or place rules on your server to fully block.

+## Certificates
+{: #known-limitations-certificates}

+* **Universal CA:** CIS can change the CA of Universal certificates without prior notice, and will not notify you of these changes.
+If you prefer to select your own issuing certificate authority, order an advanced certificate.
+* **Certificate pinning:** Certificate pinning is not supported natively in {{site.data.keyword.cis_short_notm}}.
+If you want to use certificate pinning, you must use custom certificates.
+* **Full setup:** Universal SSL certificates only support SSL for the root or first-level subdomains such as `example.com` and `www.example.com`.
+To enable SSL support on second, third, and fourth-level subdomains such as `dev.www.example.com` or `app3.dev.www.example.com` use either an advanced certificate or a custom certificate.
+* **CNAME (partial) setup:** On a CNAME setup zone, each subdomain has its own Universal SSL certificate and does not require extra features or purchases.
+* **Range:** Universal SSL is not compatible with an {{site.data.keyword.cis_short_notm}} Range application.
+If you are trying to use Range, use either an advanced certificate or a custom certificate.

 ## Global load balancer
 {: #known-limitations-glb}